cdcrabtree/helprr/README.md

 ## helprr: Some 'helper,' or convenience, functions, some color palettes, and some data.

 ### Utilities
-`save.package.list` creates and saves a list of installed packages to a text file. `divider` creates dividers that can be printed to screen or to file.
+`divider` creates dividers that can be printed to screen or to file.

+A couple utilities let the user query for sports scores and have the results open in a new browser tab. `espn.scores` does this for ESPN and `si.scores` does this for Sports Illustrated.
+Another set of utilities let the user query for sports statistics and the results open in a new browser tab. `espn.stats` does this for ESPN and `si.stats` does this for Sports Illustrated.

+`reddits` allows the user to search for a word or phrase on Reddit and returns the results in a new browser tab.

 ### Color Palettes
 `crabtree.colors` contains several color palettes.
 They contain official university colors, Pantone swatches, and Solarized colors.